-In February 2015, the 37 NHS organisations and local authorities in Greater Manchester signed a landmark agreement with the Government to take charge of health and social care spending and decisions in our city region.
+In February 2015, all the NHS organisations and local authorities in Greater Manchester signed a landmark agreement with the Government to take charge of health and social care spending and decisions in our city region.

 Greater Manchester’s five year plan, Taking Charge of our Health and Social Care, was published in December 2015 after being endorsed by the Health and Social Care Strategic Partnership Board on Friday 18 Dec 2015.